NorMambo/2DV516_Machine_Learning_course/A3/Ex_5/README.md

 Label 9 (ANKLE BOOT) sometimes gets confused (SNEAKER).

 --------------------------------------------------------------------------------------------------------------------------------------------

-I expected the program to make mistakes when it had to compare similar types of clothes such as sneakers and sandals or T-shirts and shirts, because their shape is very similar and therefore I imagined that they were likely to be indistinguishable in some cases.

-In fact most of the clothes that cover the same body parts get mislabeled sometimes.
-Trousers and bags are the exception, because they are unique
-(there are no other clothes (classes) that cover the same area of the body).

 The model has an accuracy of around 85 %, meaning that it could be improved by finding better hyperparameters.